dmyersturnbull/dmyersturnbull.github.io/contents/guide/git-ssh-gpg.md

 ### Upload the GPG key to GitHub

-Using your secret key ID, run:
+Using your secret key ID, run

 ```bash
 gpg \